stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

    - A closing transaction C_i, that closes the channel without any payment.
 6. R signs and submits F.

-Participants should check the state of the other participant's multisig account after the open transaction is submitted to ensure the state is as expected.
+Participants should check the state of the other participant's multi-sig account after the open transaction is submitted to ensure the state is as expected.
 Participants may wish to reduce their exposure to griefing by making deposits of initial contributions after the channel is open.
 See [Security](#Security).